BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/supervision-api.md

 POST /v1/supervision/projects/{orgLabel}/{projectLabel}/heal
 ```

 Attempts to heal a project.
+This will attempt to run again the provisioning process for the project.

 **Example**